Cutting fluid: Delivery methods

 Every conceivable method of applying cutting fluid (e.g., flooding, spraying, dripping, misting, brushing) can be used, with the best choice depending on the application and the equipment available.
 For many metal cutting applications the ideal has long been high-pressure, high-volume pumping to force a stream of liquid (usually an oil-water emulsion) directly into the tool-chip interface, with walls around the machine to contain the splatter and a sump to catch, filter, and recirculate the fluid.
 This type of system is commonly employed, especially in manufacturing.
-It is often not a practical option for maintenance, repair and overhaul or hobbyist metalcutting, where smaller, simpler machine tools are used.
+It is often not a practical option for maintenance, repair and overhaul or hobbyist metal cutting, where smaller, simpler machine tools are used.
 Fortunately it is also not necessary in those applications, where heavy cuts, aggressive speeds and feeds, and constant, all-day cutting are not vital.

 As technology continually advances, the flooding paradigm is no longer always the clear winner.
 It has been complemented since the 2000s by new permutations of liquid, aerosol, and gas delivery, such as minimum quantity lubrication and through-the-tool-tip cryogenic cooling (detailed below).

 Through-tool coolant systems, also known as through-spindle coolant systems, are systems plumbed to deliver coolant through passages inside the spindle and through the tool, directly to the cutting interface.
 Many of these are also high-pressure coolant systems, in which the operating pressure can be hundreds to several thousand psi (1 to 30 MPa)—pressures comparable to those used in hydraulic circuits.
 High-pressure through-spindle coolant systems require rotary unions that can withstand these pressures.
 Drill bits and endmills tailored for this use have small holes at the lips where the coolant shoots out.
 Various types of gun drills also use similar arrangements.